-Of course, at Help Scout, we think you should start with Beacon.
-Beacon is a live chat e-commerce tool that offers features and functionality you won’t find in many live chat options:
+Help Scout's Beacon is a live chat tool that offers features and functionality you won’t find in many live chat options:

-- Integration with our Docs feature helps customers find their own answers, including optimizing Suggested Docs for the specific page a customer is on (so that their answer is even easier to find).
+- Beacon integrates with Docs — our knowledge base tool — to make it easy for your customers to find their own answers.
+You can even customize content suggestions in Beacon for the specific page a customer is on so that the answer they need is even easier to find.

 - Modes allow you to choose how to guide customers through your live chat for an experience that’s optimized for your workflow and typical queries: Self-Service (prompt customers to search in Docs database first), Ask First (prompt customers to use live chat first), or Neutral (allow customers to choose Docs or live chat).

 - You don't need to be a developer to set up Beacon, and it’s a standard feature of all Help Scout plans, which means an easy, quick, and affordable setup for your store.

 It’s clear that live chat is a must-have for every successful ecommerce site.
 Fortunately, getting started isn’t complicated!